Search by category, archive or keyword

 Alcoholism is a disease that causes numerous physical and mental symptoms and can manifest itself in many ways.
 One of the many complex parts of the disease is when codependency and alcoholism intersect.

 Codependency is when a person becomes reliant on someone, often in the face of illness or addiction.
-They often do this believing they are helping the other person when in reality they are doing it for themselves.
-Alcoholic codependency is when an alcoholic’s addiction is reliant on the actions and behaviors of another person.
+They often do this believing they are helping the other person when, in reality, they are doing it for themselves.

 Example of Enabling an Alcoholic